Using Reading Response Journals In the Classroom

 Main Idea and Supporting Details

 When reading a nonfiction text.
 It is important that students are guided into identifying the main idea.
 Help students identify the main idea and have them write the main idea in their reading response journal.
-Once they have done this, help students identify the supporting details to the main idea in the text.
+Once they have done this, help students identify the supporting details for the main idea in the text.
 Have them write the supporting details in their journal.

 Identifying Facts